tanghaibao/quota-alignment/README.rst

 This program tries to screen the clusters based on the coverage constraints imposed by the user.
 For example, between rice-sorghum comparison, we can enforce 1:1 ratio to get all the orthologous blocks; or maybe 4:2 to grab orthologous blocks between athaliana-poplar.
 But the quota has to be given by the user.
 The program than tries to optimize the scores of these blocks globally.

+To see the algorithm in action without installing, please go to `CoGe SynMap tool <http://synteny.cnr.berkeley.edu/CoGe/SynMap.pl>`.
+Select "Analysis Options".

 Installation
 ------------